duglin/knregistry/README.md

-As of today Tekton (the replacement for Knative Build) is not installed by default in IKS's Knative install, it will be soon, but for now you'll need to install it youself:
+As of today Tekton (the replacement for Knative Build) is not installed by default in IKS's Knative install, it will be soon, but for now you'll need to install it yourself:

 ```bash
 $ kubectl apply -f https://storage.googleapis.com/tekton-releases/latest/release.yaml